sharpie78/nova/docs/dev_readme.md

 ...or...

-run the tauri_setup.sh file in setup folder.
+run the tauri_setup.sh file in the setup folder.

 ```bash
 cd $HOME/nova/setup